 Second, we check whether removing groups of countries affects the estimates of the effect of giant oil discoveries on the macro variables.
 Recognizing the relative concentration of giant oil discoveries in certain Middle East and North African countries, we removed all countries belonging to this region from the sample and found that our main results still hold.
-Moreover, we explore the robustness of our main results to using countries which have experienced at least one discovery.
+Moreover, we explore the robustness of our main results to using countries that have experienced at least one discovery.
 Results are again robust, suggesting that the lack of comparison from countries where discoveries are absent is not an issue.
-We also tried using a broader income categorization based on whether countries are considered "high income" or "low income" countries according to a classification used by the World Bank.
-Our main results are robust to such sample split (Figure D.II in the Supplementary Appendix D).
+We also tried using a broader income categorization based on whether countries are considered "high-income" or "low-income" countries according to a classification used by the World Bank.
+Our main results are robust to such sample split (Figure D.II in Online Appendix D).

 Third, we check whether the impact of giant discoveries on the macroeconomy is different for oil (including condensate) and natural gas discoveries.
-We adopt the approach similar to the specification in Equation (13), this time including oil and gas discoveries.
-The responses of six key variables show similar patterns to our baseline results except the employment response is insignificant for natural gas discoveries (Figure D.III in the Supplementary Appendix D).
+We adopt the approach similar to the specification in equation (13), this time including oil and gas discoveries.
+The responses of six key variables show similar patterns to our baseline results except the employment response is insignificant for natural gas discoveries (Figure D.III in Online Appendix D).

 Fourth, we investigate formally the predictability of giant oil discoveries.
-It is possible that agents might have other hidden information that is unobserved by the econometrician and that could help predict discoveries.
-In this case, agents may adjust their behaviors including their saving and investment (and thus the current account) as a response to anticipated discoveries.
+It is possible that agents might have other hidden information that is unobserved by the econometrician that could help predict discoveries.
+In this case, agents may adjust their behaviors, including saving and investment (and thus the current account), as a response to anticipated discoveries.
 For example, agents could borrow through current account deficits before oil discoveries, and then the Granger causality between discoveries and the current account would be reversed.
 To test this possibility, we used both a linear probability model and a logit model to test whether lagged values of the current account, saving and investment have predictive power on the incidence of oil discoveries.
-Table IV presents the results of the test of the hypothesis that three annual lags of current accounts and investment do not have significant predictive power on the incidence of oil discoveries.40 The conclusion that emerges from these tests is that there is no evidence of predictive power of lagged values of the current account and investment for giant oil discoveries.
+Table IV presents the results of the test of the hypothesis